 The structure of the isotropic and anisotropic substances differs in the way of their atomic arrangement.
 This is so because, in isotropic material, the atomic arrangement shows uniformity as the atoms somewhat show an arrangement of slipping over one another.
-However, in anisotropic materials, the atomic arrangement is non-uniform as the atoms exhibit distorted relation with each other.
+However, in anisotropic materials, the atomic arrangement is non-uniform, as the atoms exhibit distorted relations with each other.

-The word ‘iso’ signifies ‘equal’ thus isotropic materials exhibit identical properties in all the directions within the structure hence are said to be direction independent.
-On the contrary, ‘aniso’ word means ‘unequal’ so, anisotropic materials possess non-identical properties in all the directions as these tend to act differently in various directions thus called direction-dependent.
+The word ‘iso’ signifies ‘equal’ thus, isotropic materials exhibit identical properties in all the directions within the structure and hence are said to be direction independent.
+On the contrary, ‘aniso’ word means ‘unequal’, anisotropic materials possess non-identical properties in all directions as these tend to act differently in various directions, thus called direction-dependent.

 The molecules within the structure of the isotropic materials show consistency in chemical bonding due to their structural arrangement.
 While the molecules within the structure of the anisotropic materials represent inconsistency in the chemical bonding due to non-uniform structure.

-Isotropic materials are of generally darker appearance than anisotropic materials.
-This is due to the fact that isotropic materials have a uniform structure thus when the light passes from it is generally blocked from all directions.
-While anisotropic materials have non-uniform structure thus it allows some amount of light to pass through its structure thereby appearing lighter than the former.
+Isotropic materials are generally of darker appearance than anisotropic materials.
+This is because isotropic materials have a uniform structure.
+Thus, when the light passes from it is generally blocked from all directions.
+While anisotropic materials have non-uniform structures thus, it allows some amount of light to pass through their structure, thereby appearing lighter than the former.

 Speed of light

-In isotropic, the polarized light travels with the same speed in all the directions within the structure but as anisotropic materials are direction-dependent thus the speed of polarized light varies with the change in the direction.
+In isotropic, the polarized light travels with the same speed in all directions within the structure, but as anisotropic materials are direction-dependent thus, the speed of polarized light varies with the change in the direction.

-The examples of isotropic material are Glass, Diamond, Metal, Cubic crystals, etc. whereas the Wood, all crystals except cubic crystals are considered as anisotropic materials.
+Examples of isotropic materials are Glass, Diamond, Metal, Cubic crystals, etc. Whereas Wood, all crystals except cubic crystals, are considered an anisotropic material.

 Quick Comparison: Isotropic Vs Anisotropic